 Most individuals ask, “What is learning?”
 It implies to different ways of getting knowledge.
 This can either be through personal study or having someone else teaches you.
-Technology provides better methods of studying that might improve personal development and assessment.
+Technology provides better methods of studying that might improve personal development and assessment with spark tutoring.

 With continuous technological development, this evolution brings about reforms in the education sector.
 There are many innovative methods that educators are using to improve their classroom setting and make it more productive.